 \section{Introduction}

-Consider a (black-box) image classifier that is trained on a dataset to output probability estimates for $L$ classes given an input feature vector $\vx \in \reals^{d}$.
-This classifier is typically a deep neural network with a softmax layer at the end.
-Conformal prediction algorithms are wrapped around such a black-box classifier to generate a set of classes that contain the correct label with a user-specified desired probability based on the output probability estimates.
+Consider a (black-box) image classifier, typically a deep neural network with a softmax layer at the end, that is trained to output probability estimates for $L$ classes given an input feature vector $\vx \in \reals^{d}$.
+Conformal predictors are wrapped around such a classifier and generate a set of classes that contains the correct label with a user-specified probability based on the classifier's probability estimates.

 Let $\vx \in \reals^{d}$ be a feature vector with associated label $y \in \{1,\ldots, L\}$.
 We say that a set-valued function $\setC$ generates valid prediction sets for the distribution $\setP$ if